jhuggins/viabel/README.md

 ## Quickstart for Variational inference

-viabel currently supports both standard KL-based variational inference (KLVI) and chi-squared variational inference (CHIVI).
+VIABEL currently supports both standard KL-based variational inference (KLVI) and chi-squared variational inference (CHIVI).
-Models are provided as `autograd`-compatible log densities or can be constructed from `pystan` fit objects.
+Models are provided as Autograd-compatible log densities or can be constructed from PyStan fit objects.
 As a simple example, we consider Neal's funnel distribution in 2 dimensions so that we can visualize the results.
 ```python